 The OriginTM-NS Hip Stem is an anatomically curved tissue sparing implant.
 The patient's femoral neck is preserved during implant of the device.
-The stem is sequentially coated with titanium then HA to promote biological fixation.
+The stem is sequentially coated with titanium then HA and is intended for uncemented, press-fit fixation.